Roahso/github-arc/README.md

 - Helm 3.x
 - AKS cluster with appropriate permissions
 - GitHub Personal Access Token with `repo` and `admin:org` scopes
+- Azure managed identity with appropriate permissions for AKS and ACR access

 ## Quick Start